-Adding members to the Agile Team makes you go slower
+Adding members to the Agile Team makes you slower

+When building a new AgileBI Delivery Team, it takes a while to achieve what is referred to as full velocity.
 Velocity is a metric used to measure the work done.
-At the end of each delivery iteration, the AgileBI Team adds up effort estimates associated with user stories that were completed during that iteration.
-This total is called velocity.
+At the end of each delivery iteration, the AgileBI Team adds up effort estimates associated with user stories that were completed.
+This total is velocity.

 Adding a new team member makes you slower

-The issue is that adding new members to the AgileBI Team will make the whole team go slower and deliver less, at least in the short term.
+The issue here is that adding new members to the AgileBI Team will make the whole team go slower and deliver less, at least in the short term.
 This is because:

-- The team will take time to assimilate the new skills mix and make it the team effective.
+- The team will take time to assimilate the new skills mix and make the team effective.